dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 }
 ```

 It looks pretty long but mostly just comments.
-The generated code first do some initialization, then go into a loop doing nothing.
-It's up to us to write the actual program, in this case Blinking the LED on PA4.
+The generated code first does some initialization, then go into a loop doing nothing, as is comparable to the `setup()` and `loop()` function in Arduino.
+Anyway, It's up to us to write the actual program, in this case Blinking the LED on PA4.

 Right away we have a problem: Arduino has `digitalWrite()`, what do we use here?
 To answer this question we first need to get to know the library that we're using.